Have you ever wondered if clean water is clean? Although, according to the U.S.

 Countertop gravity-fed water filter

-usually made from stainless steel, and it
+is usually made from stainless steel, and it

 sits on surfaces like a kitchen countertop.
 Usually, the best countertop gravity water filters are available in